adamwan-nexplore/guidebook-nxp-hk/how-we-develop/smoke-tests.md

 ### How to publish test reports

-We prefer [publishing from a branch](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-from-a-branch "https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-from-a-branch") because it can combine the reports easier
+We prefer [publishing from a branch](https://docs.github.com/en/enterprise-cloud@latest/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site "https://docs.github.com/en/enterprise-cloud@latest/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site") because it can combine the reports easier

+- Only enterprise version could set github pages visibility privately

 - Please refer to our [workflow](./smoke-tests-playwright.yml) file